bertbalcaen/esdi-webdesign-course/03_css.md

 </p>
 ```

 Note that we added an attribute `class="intro"` to the first paragraph.
-This allows us to target it with some CSS rules.
+This allows us to target it with CSS rules.
 For example, if we want to indent the first paragraph:

 ```css
 .intro {